Starlink: Military

-In October 2020, SDA awarded SpaceX an initial $150 million dual-use contract to develop a deluxe military version of the Starlink satellites.
-The first batch of satellites were originally scheduled to launch September 2022 to form part of the Tracking Layer (Tranche 0) of the Space Force's National Defense Space Architecture (NDSA).
-However, the launch schedule slipped multiple times and is currently scheduled for March 2023.
+In October 2020, SDA awarded SpaceX an initial $150 million dual-use contract to develop 4 satellites to detect and track ballistic and hypersonic missiles.
+The first batch of satellites were originally scheduled to launch September 2022 to form part of the Tracking Layer Tranche 0 of the U.S. Space Force's National Defense Space Architecture (NDSA), a network of satellites performing various roles including missile tracking.
+The launch schedule slipped multiple times but eventually launched in April 2023.